 Over the course of the five day campaign, Sour Patch Kids won over 120,000 new followers and earned 2.3 million impressions on its final story, showing that short, fun content can win engagement, even among the challenging teenage audience of Snapchat.

 As well as the direct results on Snapchat, Sour Patch Kids generated around 1,900 mentions on Twitter as a result of the campaign, proving that Snapchat campaigns have the potential to earn cross-platform attention.

 At first glance, hardware manufacturer Cisco might not seem like a good match for Snapchat.
 Its products – routers, modems and other networking hardware – don’t inspire excitement like Google or Facebook.

-However, Cisco discovered a way to make its “boring” business fun (something we’ve covered before) by chronicling the day to day tasks, appointments and workload of an account manager in its “Day in the Life of an Account Manager” series.
+However, Cisco discovered a way to make its “boring” business fun by chronicling the day to day tasks, appointments and workload of an account manager in its “Day in the Life of an Account Manager” series.

 The series covers the daily workload of one of Cisco’s account managers, humanizing a B2B brand that’s best known for its networking hardware.
 Because the series combines the mundane with fun, it’s engaging and interesting enough to attract Cisco’s tech-savvy audience.

 The key lesson of Cisco’s Snapchat campaign is that even the most “boring” brands can create content that’s fun, engaging and interesting by focusing on the people side of business.